priyanshu1120/bent-tail-4615/README.md

 - Node js and Express for backend
 - glitch for deployement the backend

+# Features of My Tv+ WebApp -
+## User Page & Admin page,
+### For User site:
+- Full Authentication With Firebase(SingUp,SignIn with Gmail Account & Also Email id & Password, Profile update, passWord reset & logout )
+- Movie Searcing In Home Page for Users & by Clicking get access of the Movie ,
+- Theme change of the web app,
+- watch individual Movies Preview or the Photo ofthe movie,
+- Get Fake Payment with razor pay QR code or valid UPI id.
+### For Admin site:
+- Full Authentication With Firebase(SingUp,SignIn with Gmail Account & Also Email id & Password, Profile update, passWord reset & logout )
+- Admin Panel,
+- Add Movies To The User site,
+- Edit Movies from Admin panel,
+- Delete Movie from Admin panel.

 # Some Glimpse and Screenshots of our website:-

 # Home Page-